ibourgeois/LaraEdit/README.md

 1 - Add the following requirement to your <code>composer.json</code> file:

+For the latest development version:
 <pre>"ibourgeois/laraedit": "dev-master"</pre>

+For the latest stable version:
+<pre>"ibourgeois/laraedit": "0.0.1"</pre>

 2 - Add the following service provider to your <code>/app/config/app.php</code> file: